karlssberg/Motiv/README.md

 # Motiv
 ### Turn your if-statements into _why_ statements

-Motiv is a .NET library that supercharges your boolean logic.
+Motiv is a .NET library that supercharges the developer experience when working with boolean logic.

 At its core, it allows you to package your boolean expressions into strongly typed _propositions_.
 By _propositions_, we mean a declarative statement that can be either true or false, such as _I think, therefore I am_,